-175 MECHATRONICS: INTRODUCTION TO MICROCONTROLLERS AND ROBOTICS 2 UNITS
+175 MECHATRONICS: INTRODUCTION TO MICROCONTROLLERS AND ROBOTICS 3 UNITS

 Mechatronics is the combination of mechanical, electronic, and computer engineering to create automatic "intelligent" devices.
 Microcontrollers offer an easy and flexible way to do this.
-Introduces the use of microcontrollers to operate motors, lights, and other electromechanical devices in response to sensors.
-Students will learn about microcontrollers through a series of projects of increasing sophistication.
-Covers fundamental concepts in robotics to let students develop autonomous robots that interact with their surroundings.
-Students will build a basic robot, then use it as a test platform to experiment with these ideas.
-Not open to students with credit in ENGR 171.
+This course introduces the use of microcontrollers to operate motors, lights, and other electromechanical devices in response to inputs from sensors.
+Application of these ideas through the development of an autonomous robot.